turtlegraphics/elevators/README.md

 for `worktimeN` and then take an elevator to the first floor to exit.

 ### .eld files
 There are a few `.eld` files in the distribution for testing.
-You might run the program:
+You might run the program with:

  `elevators < oneguy.eld`

 to direct the `oneguy.eld` file to elevators standard input.

 ### people generator
-There is a utility program `people.C` that will generate random person records.
+There is a utility program `people.py` that will generate random person records.

 Usage:
- `people [-p people] [-t trips] [-d delaymax]`
+ `people.py [-p people] [-t trips] [-d delaymax]`

+For example,

+`people.py -p3 -t8 -d10 | elevators`

-For example, `people -p3 -t8 -d10` will generate 3 people, each of which takes 8 trips
-and works for up to 10 ticks between trips.
+will generate 3 people, each of which takes 8 tripsand works for up to 10 ticks between trips, then pipe the output into elevators.

 graphics
 --------